ArturasAcus/GeometricAlgebra/README.md

 - Main involutions and general multivector inverse (realization of D. Shirokov algorithm for any dimension)
 - Ideal and operator (Hestenes) spinors (not finished)
 - Series of elementary functions (arbitrary Cl(p,q) algebras)
-- Explicit (exact) formulas for elementary functions for general MV (sqrt, exponent, logarithm, hyperbolic, trigonometric (when exists) and their inverses) for n<=3
+- Explicit (exact) formulas for most elementary/special functions for diagonalizable MV (arbitrary Cl(p,q) algebras, for n<=3 two independent/complementary algorithms provided)
 - Sorting/ordering of general MV
 - Transformation and AdjointTranformation for linear transformations